sysagnostic/website/content/english/blog/mikrotik-radius.md

 keepalive-timeout=5m
 ```

 Here we set up a HotSpot server with the profile and the address pool created earlier.
 We set up the HotSpot server to be available on interface `ether4`.
-We set up a timeout of 5 minutes to allow clients to stay out of reach for a while, before they get removed from by the HotSpot.
+We set up a timeout of 5 minutes to allow clients to stay out of reach for a while, before they get removed by the HotSpot.

 ### Setting up IP Walled Garden in HotSpot Gateway
 We define a list of servers for restricted access.